isomerpages/moe-bukitviewpri/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: BVPS will not be offering hindi as In-School Parallel Programme for P1 students from 2024.
+notification: BVPS will not be offering Hindi as In-School Parallel Programme for P1 students from 2024.
 Click on Announcements to read more.
 sections:
   - hero: